minprog/programmeren-ki/other/cypher/index.md

 *   Your program must output `plaintext:` (without a newline) and then prompt the user for a `string` of plaintext (using `get_string`).
 *   Your program must output `cyphertext:` (without a newline) followed by the plaintext's corresponding cyphertext.
 *   After outputting cyphertext, you should print a newline.
 Your program should then exit by returning `0` from `main`.
+*   Your program must accept an optional command-line argument `-l` that forcibly prints the result in all lowercase letters.

 ## Getting Started